godotengine/godot-docs/tutorials/3d/fps_tutorial/part_six.rst

 ______

-With that done, we can now toggle the debug display on and off by switching the :ref:`CheckButton <class_CheckButton>` in the ``Options_Menu`` panel.
+With that done, we can now toggle the debug display on and off by switching the :ref:`CheckButton <api:class_CheckButton>` in the ``Options_Menu`` panel.
 Go give it a try!

 Notice how the debug display stays even when you change scenes from the ``Main_Menu.tscn`` to another scene (like ``Testing_Area.tscn``).
 This is the beauty of instancing/spawning nodes in a singleton/autoload and adding them as children to the singleton/autoload.
 Any of the nodes added as children of the singleton/autoload will